lindidade/project-race/README.md

 # Project Race

 A full-stack mobile application for activity tracking and team competitions.
-Built with React Native (Expo) for the frontend and ASP.NET Core Web API for the backend, with PostgreSQL as the database.
+Built with React Native (Expo) for the frontend and ASP.NET Core Web API for the backend, with PostgreSQL and Neon as the database.

 ## Tech Stack